What is continuous feedback in performance management?

 5) Manager-Employe One-on-Ones

-During weekly check-ins, managers and employees should focus on goal alignment, personal development, and progress toward tasks.
+During weekly 1on1 meetings, managers and employees should focus on goal alignment, personal development, and progress toward tasks.
 These meetings also present an opportunity to give and receive feedback or offer words of encouragement.
+Providing an agenda with discussion points and topics can keep these conversations on track and encourage deeper discussion.
+In addition, these one-on-one agendas can offer a measurable format for coaching and mentoring sessions.

 Examples of questions to include on the agenda: